If you are afraid to eject from Expo Managed Workflow to Bare Workflow, this article will help you a lot.

 Updates (JS and assets) for OTA updates and builds are size-limited

-Expo’s current update service supports updates around 50 MiB.
+Expo’s current update service supports updates of around 50 MiB.

 If you met any of the limitations outlined above, it’s probably time to eject from expo managed workflow and start with the bare workflow.